keystonejs/keystone/.changeset/ten-apricots-nail.md

 '@keystone-6/fields-document': patch
 ---

-Fixes inline relationships being removed when loading/saving an item in the Admin UI.
+Fixes inline relationships being removed when loading/saving an item in the Admin UI (#7685)